Skip to content

 Across farms, the authors state that soil Cd distribution by sequential extraction generally followed EDTA > HNO3 > NaOH >> KNO3/H2O.
 Compost-amended soils tended to increase Cd bound to NaOH and EDTA fractions, and high-rate compost increased Cd bound to humic or fulvic acid pools in several farm-depth combinations.

 For plant transfer, the authors report that leaf and bean Cd were negatively and significantly correlated with Cd extracted by EDTA, NaOH, HNO3, and fulvic-acid pools.
-In the below-surface correlation table, bean Cd was negatively correlated with soil organic carbon, NaOH-bound Cd, HNO3-bound Cd, and fulvic-acid-bound Cd, while humic-acid-bound Cd showed a positive correlation with leaf and bean Cd.
+In the below-surface (5-20 cm) correlation table, bean Cd was negatively correlated with soil organic carbon, NaOH-bound Cd, HNO3-bound Cd, and fulvic-acid-bound Cd.
+In the surface (0-5 cm) correlation table, humic-acid-bound Cd was positively correlated with both leaf and bean Cd (Cd-HA vs Leaf-Cd1 = 0.39, vs Leaf-Cd2 = 0.38, vs Bean-Cd = 0.36; all p < 0.05); the below-surface table does not reproduce that positive bean-Cd association.
 The main text does not print a simple per-farm cacao-bean Cd concentration table.

 Methods (brief)

 The trial used four cacao farms with three treatments: no compost, low compost, and high compost.
 Soil samples were collected at 0-5 cm and 5-20 cm.
 Leaf samples and ripe cacao pods were collected from each treatment; beans were digested from 300 mg aliquots.
 Soil Cd was fractionated into KNO3, H2O, NaOH, EDTA, and HNO3 extractable pools, with separate humic-acid and fulvic-acid extractions.
-The study used graphite-furnace atomic absorption spectrometry for the soil fraction extracts and ICP-OES for total soil Cd.
-Cacao-bean recovery was reported as 98.3 +/- 0.01% for FDA-CP36 and 91.5 +/- 10.2% for NIST 2384 in farm 4 checks; Cd coefficients of variation for bean, leaf, and soil measurements ranged from 7.58% to 17.5%, averaging 11.5%.
+Total soil Cd was quantified by ICP-OES; the KNO3, NaOH, and HNO3 sequential fractions plus the humic- and fulvic-acid fractions were quantified by graphite-furnace atomic absorption spectrometry; the H2O and EDTA sequential fractions were quantified by ICP-MS. Leaves and beans were quantified by ICP-OES for farms 1-3 and by ICP-MS for farm 4 after microwave-assisted digestion.
+Cacao-bean recovery was reported as 98.3 +/- 0.01% against FDA-CP36 across all farms, and 91.5 +/- 10.2% against NIST 2384 in the farm-4 cross-check.
+The coefficient of variation for replicate Cd measurements was 1.29% to 2.80% (average 2.04%) in beans, 2.09% to 2.75% (average 2.37%) in leaves, and 7.58% to 17.5% (average 11.5%) in soil.

 Implications